SuperCompUCSD/SuperCompUCSD.github.io/content/posts/advent-of-scc-2.md

 wev
 ```

 This will open a checkerboarded window where you can interact and test input.
-A previous usecase of mine has been when setting up keybdinginds for `dwl`, a wlr-roots based wayland compositor that forks off `dwm`, a [suckless](https://suckless.org/) window manager.
+A previous usecase of mine has been when setting up keybindings for `dwl`, a wlr-roots based wayland compositor that forks off `dwm`, a [suckless](https://suckless.org/) window manager.

 It also reads the placement of the mouse on the screen whenever it is moved, making it for a useful way to read location of the mouse through where monitors are placed relative to each other, though `xrandr` or `wlr-randr` is probably more suitable for that.